seokhwan/sn_stl/README.md

 ### Design
 The key designs that are different from standard STL are : <br>
 * <strong>No automatic allocation</strong><br>
 It does not call resize() automatically.
 If overflow happens, it generates exception (not general exception).
-Even the complext realtime system, it is generally much more static than desktop software.
+Even the complex realtime system, it is generally much more static than desktop software.
 The "static" in here means that you can know how much memory slots are required at maximum at compile time.
-So, generally it is better to make an exception to make you know you need more memory than to smoothly call resize() in the inside (then you will never realize it).
+So, generally it is better to make an exception to make you know you need more memory than to smoothly call resize() in the inside (then you will never recognize it).

 * <strong>No undefined behavior</strong><br>
 If you access a location of out of bound in std::vector, it just accesses it and segmentation fault occurs.
 This is a undefined behavior.
 See [vector's operator[] page](http://www.cplusplus.com/reference/vector/vector/operator[]/)).
 Generally this approach is not welcomed in the embedded software.
 If an exception occurs, sometimes the RT environment itself is crashed so that the system shows a undefined behavior (It happens in Xenomai env.).
 Rather than, calling a callback function (pre-defined) or gently reporting it is more welcomed way.
 Indeeed this is the critical requirement for the safety-critical software.